ubuntu-mate/ubuntu-mate.org/pages/get-involved-translations.md

 | Ubuntu MATE Guide | [Not translatable](https://github.com/ubuntu-mate/ubuntu-mate-guide)
 | Start Page        | <https://ubuntu-mate.community/t/how-to-translate-the-um-start-page/15169>

+The Welcome application suffers from a 'split strings' issue that may pose difficulties when translating in other languages.
+We apologise for the inconvenience and intend to refactor the application in a future release to address this issue.

 **Unsure?** [We have a guide to using Transifex below ↓](#transifex)

 ### MATE Desktop